mdelpilar2/ed/sources.md

 ## Footnotes

 [^fn1]: Here you would find bibliography on languages in Colombia.
-The information on each language you may find it respective entry.
+The information on each language you may find it in the respective entry.